uumarabid/CodingWithDesignPatternsUmar/README.md

 ## Game 2

 - Game 2 can be accesed from the Game folder/directory
-- To run the game 1, navigate to the `main` branch of Game2 folder
+- To run the game 2, navigate to the `main` branch of Game2 folder

+## Notes

+- The game-improvements branch in Game 1 folder reflects the git commits for Game 2 development